brainhack-school2020/mwmaclean-BHS2020/README.md

 Tracking diffusion MRI data (preprocessed with deliverable 1) and performing data visualization

 Data visualization:
-1. Interactive correlation matrix with a drop-down for each subject
+1. Interactive correlation matrix with a drop-down for each subject (see image example below)
+![images/correlation_matrix.png]

-2. Interactive connectome on a glass brain with a drop-down for each subject
+2. Interactive connectome on a glass brain with a drop-down for each subject (see image example below)
+![images/connectome_glassbrain.png]